lasertrontwo/Projects/Neural Networks/Custom C++ Neural Network Engine from Scratch/README.md

 ### 2. Compilation & Execution Syntax
 To compile the exported source file using the GNU C++ Compiler (g++) and run the binary executable directly inside the Colab notebook interface, execute the following bash shell commands in a separate cell:

-# Compile the engine with optimizations
+//Compile the engine with optimizations
-!g++ -O3 -std=c++11 tensor_engine.cpp -o tensor_engine
+!g++ tensor_engine.cpp -o tensor_engine

-# Execute the compiled binary to view the training logs
+//Execute the compiled binary to view the training logs !./tensor_engine
-!./tensor_engine

 # Machine Learning Pipeline Blueprint